bmddota/barebones/PhysicsReadme.md

 ####**GetPhysicsBoundingRadius ()**
   Returns the current bounding radius used for navgrid collision.
 Default is the PaddedCollisionRadius of a unit.

+####**GetPhysicsFlatFriction ()**
+  Returns the current flat friction amount.
+Default is 0

 ####**GetPhysicsFriction ()**
-  Returns the current friction multiplier.
-Default it .05
+  Returns the current friction multiplier and flat friction amount.
+Default is .05, 0

 ####**GetPhysicsVelocity ()**
   Returns the current velocity vector.
 Default is (0,0,0)